EmScripts/sns-phone-carousel/README.md

 # sns-phone-carousel
-A phone carousel using HTML,CSS and vanilla JS.
+An instagram phone carousel using HTML,CSS and vanilla JS.